bestie/terrestrial/README.md

   # 2. Configure a Sequel database connection

-  ## Sequel Mapper does not manage your connection for you.
+  ## Terrestrial does not manage your connection for you.
   ## Example assumes Postgres however Sequel supports many other databases.

   DB = Sequel.postgres(